MetOffice/moci/Utilities/XiosBuildScripts/README.txt

 ========
 The contents of this directory contain scripts to build and test XIOS and associated libraries.
 These include OASIS and NEMO (GYRE configuration).
-The scripts here were to written as part of a Rose suite (originally mi-ad949) that primarily builds XIOS.
+The scripts here were written as part of a Rose suite (u-ab692) that primarily builds XIOS.
 In addition to building XIOS, apps in the suite also
 * build the OASIS3-MCT library
-* run the OSIS3-MCT tutorial application
+* run the OASIS3-MCT tutorial application
 * run the XIOS "test_complete" test
 * build the GYRE configuration of NEMO
 * run test GYRE config test